Rhea (bird): Individual and flocking

-Rheas tend to be silent birds, with the exception being when they are chicks or when the male is seeking a mate.
-During breeding season, the male will attempt to attract females by calling.
+Rheas tend to be silent birds, except when they are chicks or the male seeks a mate.
+During the breeding season, the male will attempt to attract females by calling.
 This call is a loud booming noise.
-While calling like this, they will lift the front of their body, ruffle their plumage, all while keeping their neck stiff.
-They will then extend and raise their wings, and run short distances, alternating with their wings.
+While calling like this, they will lift the front of their body and ruffle their plumage, all while keeping their neck stiff.
+They will then extend and raise their wings and run short distances, alternating with their wings.
 He may then single out a female and walk alongside or in front of her with a lowered head and spread wings.
-If the female notices him, then he will wave his neck back and forth in a figure eight.
-Finally, a female may offer herself and copulation will commence.
+If the female notices him, he will wave his neck back and forth in a figure eight.
+Finally, a female may offer herself, and copulation will commence.

 During the non-breeding season they may form flocks of between 20 and 25 birds, although the lesser rhea forms smaller flocks than this.
-When in danger they flee in a zigzag course, using first one wing then the other, similar to a rudder.
-During breeding season the flocks break up.
+When in danger, they flee in a zigzag course, using one wing and the other, similar to a rudder.
+During the breeding season, the flocks break up.

 Diet

-For the most part, rheas are herbivorous and prefer broad-leafed plants but they also eat fruits, seeds and roots, as well as insects such as grasshoppers and small reptiles and rodents.
-Young rheas generally eat only insects for the first few days.
-Outside of the breeding season they gather in flocks and feed with deer and cattle.
+Mostly, rheas are herbivorous and prefer broad-leafed plants, but they also eat fruits, seeds, roots, and insects such as grasshoppers, small reptiles, and rodents.
+Young rheas eat only insects for the first few days.
+Outside the breeding season, they gather in flocks and feed with deer and cattle.

 Reproduction

-Rheas are polygamous, with males courting between two and twelve females.
-After mating, the male builds a nest, in which each female lays her eggs in turn.
-The nest consists of a simple scrape in the ground, lined with grass and leaves.
+Rheas are polygynandrous, with males courting between two and twelve females and females commonly mating with multiple dominant males during the breeding season.
+After mating, the male builds a nest where each female lays eggs.
+The nest is a simple scrape in the ground, lined with grass and leaves.
 The male incubates from ten to sixty eggs.
-The male will use a decoy system and place some eggs outside the nest and sacrifice these to predators, so that they do not attempt to get inside the nest.
-The male may use another subordinate male to incubate his eggs, while he finds another harem to start a second nest.
+The male will use a decoy system and place some eggs outside the nest, then sacrifice these to predators so they do not attempt to get inside the nest.
+The male may use another subordinate male to incubate his eggs while he finds another group of females to start a second nest with.
 The chicks hatch within 36 hours of each other.
 Right before hatching, the chicks begin to whistle.
-The females, meanwhile, may move on and mate with other males.
-While caring for the young, the males will charge at any perceived threat that approach the chicks including female rheas and humans.
+The group of females, meanwhile, may move on and mate with other males.
+While caring for the young, the males will charge at any perceived threat approaching the chicks, including female rheas and humans.
 The young reach full adult size in about six months but do not breed until they reach two years of age.

 Status and conservation

-The numbers of both the greater and puna rhea are decreasing as their habitats are shrinking.
+The numbers of the greater and puna rhea are decreasing as their habitats shrink.
 Both are considered near threatened by the IUCN.
 The IUCN also states that they are both approaching vulnerable status.
 The lesser rhea is classified as least concern.